A-N-O-D-E-R/workflow/README.md

   Wms wms = Rts.getWorkManagementService(dao, wm, slaQm);
 ```

-`dao` specifies an instance of an object that implements the CommonDao interface (already explained)
+`dao` specifies an instance of an object that implements the CommonService interface (already explained)
 `wm` specifies an instance of an object that implements the `WorkManager` interface.
 Passing null is allowed
 `slaQm` specifies an instance of an object that implements the `SlaQueueManager`
 interface (already explained).
 Passing null is allowed